yellowdog/python-examples/README.md

 The commands can also be installed using **[pipx](https://pypa.github.io/pipx/)**.

 This method requires Python 3.7+ and pipx to be installed.
+Pipx avoids the need manually to create a virtual environment for Python Examples.
 To install:

 ```shell
 pipx install yellowdog-python-examples
 ```